WenxinZhang25/TMLE-OSLAD/README.md

 # An Online Meta-Level Adaptive Design Framework with Targeted Learning Inference: Applications to Evaluating and Utilizing Surrogate Outcomes in Adaptive Designs

-This directory contains the implementation of the paper "An Online Meta-Level Adaptive-Design Framework with Targeted Learning Inference: Applications to Evaluating and Utilizing Surrogate Outcomes in Adaptive Designs".
+This directory contains the implementation of the paper "An Online Meta-Level Adaptive Design Framework with Targeted Learning Inference: Applications to Evaluating and Utilizing Surrogate Outcomes in Adaptive Designs".
 The code to implement the method and obtain results in the main paper and appendix is in `code/`, and the data used in the extended simulation study is in `data/`.
 All commands should be run from the repository root directory.

-## 1. Run simulation
+## 1. Run simulations

 ### Step 1.1
 Copy and run sbatch scripts in the commented lines in `simulation.sh`.
 Each job creates a folder in `output/Results/` to store raw simulation outputs for the corresponding simulation scenario.